alexa/avs-device-sdk/README.md

 * [GStreamer Libav Plugin 1.8](https://gstreamer.freedesktop.org/releases/gst-libav/1.8.0.html) or later **OR** [GStreamer Ugly Plugins 1.8](https://gstreamer.freedesktop.org/releases/gst-plugins-ugly/1.8.0.html) or later, for decoding MP3 data.

-**NOTE**: The plugins may depend on libraries which need to be installed as well for the GStreamer based `MediaPlayer` to work correctly.
+**NOTE**: The plugins may depend on libraries which need to be installed for the GStreamer based `MediaPlayer` to work correctly.

 **Sample App Dependencies**
 Building the sample app is optional, but requires:
 * [PortAudio v190600_20161030](http://www.portaudio.com/download.html)
 * GStreamer

-**NOTE**: The sample app will still work with or without the SDK being built with a wake word engine.
+**NOTE**: The sample app will work with or without a wake word engine.
 If built without a wake word engine, hands-free mode will be disabled in the sample app.

 ## Prerequisites